WHY I DO WHAT I DO

-As a photographer, I care about you.
+As your photographer, I care about you.
+It's simple, really.
 I care about the people you hold dear to your heart, the memories you will make with them and preserving those moments forever.
 In my years of experience as a wedding photographer, and having planned a wedding of my own, I can tell you that the only thing that truly matters are the people loving and surrounding you and the commitment you are making to the love of your life.
 That's it.
-That's the good stuff and everything else falls to the wayside in comparison.
+These are the things I care about.
 And I'll be honest with you, there are things I don't care about when it comes to weddings.
 I don't care for weddings that are all about the big production.
 I don't care how much money was spent.
 I don't care how it compares to other weddings you've seen online.
 Those things don't interest me one bit.
 What does interest me is your story, how you came to find the love of your life, how you've helped each other grow into the person you are today, how you want to start a family with them one day, how he does that little thing that annoys the heck out of you, but you wouldn't want to be annoyed by anyone else in the whole world.
 I'm all about weddings that are true celebrations of you and the love that you have found in each other, the ones that focus on the journey that brought you here and the future that you're going to build together.
-Your wedding is about you guys, nobody else, and I want to be there for you.
+And I want to be there for you.
 Truly, I do.
-I want to help you with the planning, I want to be there for every moment on the big day, I want to help you display and preserve your photos, and I want to continue to be your friend and photographer through all the moments along the way.
+I want to help you with the planning, I want to be there for every moment on the big day, I want to help you display and preserve your photos once you've received the gallery and I want to continue being friends long after my photographer duties are finished.

 I care that you see your wedding as a day that represents your love and the value of your marriage commitment, not a production that has to be validated by being featured on a popular wedding blog or magazine.
-Whether you spend thousands of dollars on your dress or you borrowed it from your grandmother because she wore it on her wedding day 60 years ago, I'm all about the joy and the love you feel while wearing that dress.
 As a frequent wedding attender, I pretty much know how the day will unfold, what usually happens, when to do what, but what never gets old is the unique story that each couple brings to the wedding rhythm.
-The details, the drama, the beauty is all there and I get to watch it unfold.
+The details, the history, the beauty is all there and I get to watch it unfold in its own wonderful way.
 It's your love story and I'm going to capture it for you to cherish for years to come.
 I want you to be able to pass down your photos to your grandchildren and tell stories of your wedding day and being able to remember exactly how you felt in that beautiful, beautiful moment.